VelvetOrg/3D-Game-Engine/README.md

 1. `GLFW` - For creating the window and handling OS-specific operations
 2. `GLEW` - The OpenGL Extension Wrangler
 3. `OpenGL` - Allows for drawing of graphics via the GPU
-4. `OpenAL` - For 3D audio managment
+4. `AmBIERA irrKlang` - For 3D and 2D audio managment
-5. `libogg` - Upacking .ogg file
-6. `libvorbis` - Decoder of .ogg files
-7. `SOIL` - For loading images as textures
+5. `SOIL` - For loading images as textures

 ---

 This project's goals to be implemented:

 - [x] Input manager
-- [x] Sound system with OpenAL
+- [x] Sound system with AmBIERA irrKlang
 - [x] Vertex based graphics support
 - [x] Shader loader and compiler
 - [x] Loading of OBJ files